Visit to Madrid ACC (air traffic control centre) at Torrejón

 André Orban in Torrejón

-Thanks to the European Commission DG Move for organising the visit.
+Thanks to the European Commission DG Move for organising the visit and to Enaire for the extended explanations about Madrid ACC.